dbj-systems/dbj--nanolib/README.md

 Macro `DBJ_TX` is indeed using `iostreams`.
 That is ok in the context of testing apps.
 Makes for simpler and shorter testing macro.

-Lastly, to run the test units collected, on has to call, somewhere from main():
+Lastly, to run the test units collected, on has to call the starting point, somewhere from the main():

 `dbj::tu::catalog.execute()`

 As expected for every decent testing framework, the coloured console output pops-up, and every TU is timed too.
+Like so.

 ![tu in action](docs/dbj_tu_in_action.jpg)

 # Appendix A
 ## Key concepts

-This is the advice, I am advising you not dictating.
+What follow is the advice, I am advising you, not dictating.
+This is general C++ advice too.

 ### No sub-classing
 - inheritance in C++ is used for